-As a founder member of The Co-operative Group National Members’ Council from May 2015, I am excited by being involved at the centre of the organisation, representing Members in the North-West.
-My six years on the North Lancashire and South Cumbria Area Committee have been invaluable in further developing my understanding of how things tick and the vital importance of Values, Principles and other Co-op aims and ambitions.
-I enjoy being Member Pioneer for Lancaster and Morecambe, having led several Co-operative Local Forums so far and co-ordinating charity fund-raising events with the support of store managers and colleagues.
+As a founding member of the Members’ Council from May 2015, I am excited to be at the centre of the organisation, representing members in the North-West.
+My co-operative experience has been invaluable in further developing my understanding of how things tick and the vital importance of values, principles and other Co-op aims and ambitions.
+I enjoy being a Member Pioneer for Lancaster and Morecambe, having led several local forums so far and co-ordinating charity fund-raising events with the support of store managers and colleagues.

-I worked for The Co-operative Bank for 33 years, leaving when made redundant and retired happily in December 2007.
-I was a Group Board member in 2014/15 and Co-operative Bank/Group Pension Fund Trustee for over 20 years upto 2012.
-My wife and I shop regularly at our local Food stores; I hold a Funeralcare Bond; we still bank at The Co-operative Bank.
-I want the Council to be the authentic voice for all Members!
+I worked for The Co-operative Bank for 33 years, leaving when made redundant and retired happily in December, 2007.
+I was a Co-op Board member in 2014/15 and Co-operative Bank/Group Pension Fund Trustee for over 20 years until 2012.
+My wife and I shop regularly at our local Co-op Food stores and I hold a Funeralcare Bond.
+I want the Members' Council to be the authentic voice for all members!

 I’m a lifelong co-operator and deeply passionate about the movement.
-I worked for The Co-operative for 16 years and continue to work with co-operatives, credit unions and charities in a freelance capacity.
-My commitment to the values and principles is absolute and I relish the opportunity to truly help them shine in the Group and play an active role in rebuilding it to fulfil its full potential.
+I worked for the Co-op for 16 years and continue to work with co-operatives, credit unions and charities in a freelance capacity.
+My commitment to the values and principles is absolute, and I relish the opportunity to truly help them shine whilst playing an active role in rebuilding the Co-op to its full potential.

-I have previously served as a trustee for the British Youth Council that runs the UK Youth Parliament programme, as a trustee for my Students’ Union whilst at University and was also a Local Authority representative on the Management Committee of a Short Stay School in Lancaster.
+I have previously served as a trustee for the British Youth Council that runs the UK Youth Parliament programme, as a trustee for my students’ union whilst at university, and a local authority representative on the management committee of a short-stay school in Lancaster.
 For me, a strong community is one in which its residents go to work, shop and stand together.
-I’m involved with the Co-operative as through our businesses we unite people and help build a stronger community for all.
+I’m involved with the Co-op as through our businesses, we unite people and help build a stronger community for all.
 I want to see a Council that isn’t afraid to fight for ordinary members.

-As a recently elected Council member I’m new to the Co-op, although having shopped there for over 20 years feel that my local Bromley Cross store belongs to me.
-Which of course as a member it actually does!
+As a recently elected Council Member, I’m new to the Co-op.
+Although, having shopped with them for over 20 years, I feel that my local Bromley Cross store belongs to me.
+Of course, as a member, it actually does!
 That’s what’s so unique about our Co-op and what excites me when I think about the potential for the wider communication of that message.
-A graduate of Keele University I have worked in strategic planning and marketing for the Tootal Group, organised a reading charity, primary teacher for 12 years and now own and run a schools and colleges healthy vending business.
+A graduate of Keele University, I have worked in strategic planning and marketing for the Tootal Group, organised a reading charity, been a primary teacher for 12 years and now own and run a healthy vending business for schools and colleges.

-I have been a Co-operative employee and member for over 16 years.
-I am a qualified Chartered Certified Accountant working for the Groups Internal Audit Department.
-From my work in Internal Audit I have gained an overview of all the Group’s business activities, products and services and their commercial impact within the retail sector.
-I am an active member of the Co-operative Credit Union, both as a member, Director and Chair of its Credit Committee.
-I firmly believe in Co-operative Values and Principles and am committed to adding value to the Members’ Council.
+I have been a Co-op employee and member for over 16 years.
+I am a qualified Chartered Certified Accountant, working for the Co-op's Internal Audit department.
+From my work in Internal Audit, I have gained an overview of all the Co-op's business activities, products and services and their commercial impact within the retail sector.
+I am an active part of the Co-op Credit Union - as a member, director and Chair of its Credit Committee.
+I firmly believe in Co-op values and principles and am committed to adding value to the Members’ Council.

-Originally from Accrington, I now live on the Wirral, but I work as the General Manager of Macclesfield Town Football Club, so I see a lot of the north west over the course of a week.
-I am a great believer in the Co-op way of doing things, life is just so much better when we all work together.
+Originally from Accrington, I now live on the Wirral, and am the General Manager of Macclesfield Town Football Club - so I see a lot of the North West over the course of a week.
+I am a great believer in the Co-op way of doing things - life is just so much better when we all work together.

-Having been recently elected to the Co-op Council, I am looking forward to working with other Council members and Co-op employees to help to play a small part in making a brilliant organisation even more amazing.
+Having been recently elected to the Members' Council, I am looking forward to working with other Council Members and Co-op colleagues to help to play a small part in making a brilliant organisation even more amazing.